ntop/nDPI/doc/flow_risks.rst

 NDPI_HTTP_SUSPICIOUS_HEADER
 ===========================
-HTTP only: this risk is triggered whenever the HTTP peader contains suspicious entries such as Uuid, TLS_version, Osname that are unexpected on the HTTP header.
+HTTP only: this risk is triggered whenever the HTTP header contains suspicious entries such as Uuid, TLS_version, Osname that are unexpected on the HTTP header.

 .. _Risk 015: